Mingyumaz/ET-in-TU-Dresden/Light_test/README.md

-In this, we have use pytest as a method to test the programm.
-(Because I don't konw the pytest before.
-Really thanks for the teacher) Because the Pytest more clearly and more Normalize.
-I decide to use the Pytest.
-For today, I only take a little cases. we also delete the main.py and the testprogramm we write by ourself.
+### Test Cases
+pytest is being used to run the test cases

+Comparing to set the test value one by one, using pytest is more compact and clear.

+The newest version only contains several cases.

+main.py is not included in this folder.